theaminulai/ai-summary/readme.txt

 = How do I create vertical button layouts? =

-Select the AI Summarize Button block and use the layout options in the block settings sidebar to change the orientation from horizontal to vertical.
+Select the AI Summarizer Button block and use the layout options in the block settings sidebar to change the orientation from horizontal to vertical.

 = Does it work with any WordPress theme? =